Table of Contents

 At first glance, a book index is just a list of words and phrases along with all of the page numbers where they appear in the text.

-However, creating a book index is best done by a professional indexer (yes, there is such a thing).
+Creating a book index is best done by a professional indexer.
 Readers don’t need a list of every single occurrence of a word or phrase.
-That would be utterly useless.
+That would be useless.
 What they need is a list of the important references within the text.
-For example, in a book about training dogs, you wouldn’t want to include every page containing the word “dog”.
-That would be silly.
-Instead, you’d like to include just the important points – perhaps the definition, a list of the breeds and so on.
+For example, in a book about training dogs, you wouldn’t want to include every page containing the word “dog.”
+Instead, you’d include the important points, perhaps the definition, a list of the breeds, and so on.

 Book Cover Designers